alessiomartini/wikipedia-attention-etf-volatility/README.md

 ### 4. Walk-forward validation

 Standard $k$-fold cross-validation shuffles time and lets the model train on the future to predict the past.
+(THIS IS STANDARD FOR TIME SERIES AND FORECASTING).
 This uses scikit-learn's `TimeSeriesSplit` with five folds instead, so training always precedes testing:

 ```